redpen-cc/redpen-doc/source/configuration.rst

 Configuration
 ==============

-RedPen has three configuration files, central configurration (dv-conf.xml), validators configuration (validator-conf.xml) and overriding characters and symbols for input doucments (char-table.xml).
+RedPen has three configuration files, central configuration (dv-conf.xml), validators configuration (validator-conf.xml) and overriding characters and symbols for input documents (char-table.xml).

 Main configuration file
 ------------------------

-RedPen has the main configuraiton, which does the all settings needed to work RedPen with input doucments.
+RedPen has the main configuration, which does the all settings needed to work RedPen with input documents.
-The main configration file is a xml file which has the root block "configuration" and configuration block contains two sub blocks "validator" and "lang".
+The main configuration file is a xml file which has the root block "configuration" and configuration block contains two sub blocks "validator" and "lang".

 Each block specifies sub configuration block.
 The validator block specifies a setting file to add validators, and